spot a whale on the fleurieu PENINSULA

 Winter is a spectacular time of year on the Fleurieu Peninsula.
-With a temperate climate of cool but often sunny days at a median high of 16 degrees celsius in the southern tip of the Fleurieu, it's a great place to visit.
-To help you plan a your whale sighting activities we've compiled some of our favourite ways to enjoy these magnificent creatures, and it's less than 1 hour 30 minute drive south of Adelaide.
+With a temperate climate of cool but often sunny days at a median high of 16 degrees celsius in the southern tip of the Fleurieu.

-The Southern Fleurieu Peninsula often starts to see the Southern Right Whales in May, spiking in numbers in June, July and August tapering off into September.
+The Southern Fleurieu Peninsula often starts to see the Southern right whales in May, spiking in numbers in June through to August, tapering off into September.
 What a spectacular sight and fantastic activity for all ages and abilities.
 There are fantastic land-based opportunities peppered along the Southern Fleurieu Peninsula coastline, as well as comfortable water based options.

 Starting at Horseshoe Bay, across the headland to Knights Beach is the Harbour Master's walk.
 Follow a cobblestone path around the headland of Freemans Knob past Ladys Beach, Rocky Bay and Green Bay before reaching Knights Beach.
 Less than a 2km stroll with some of the best Whale spotting sites around.
 The trail returns along the Esplanade and the Centenary Stairs and past Freemans Lookout.
 Get up high and enjoy the migration sensation!

 If you want an on water experience to enjoy the magnificent sealife, you could give The Big Duck Boat Tours a call.
 Departing from the causeway midway between Victor Harbor and Granite Island there's a good chance you'll see New Zealand Fur seals and Australian Sea Lions and common and bottlenose dolphins.
 Not enough for you?
 Well, depending on your choice of tour you'll enjoy seabirds including petrels, shearwaters and cormorants.
-Who said there's nothing to do in the Winter?
+Who said there's nothing to do in South Australia in the winter?